dimvolt/dimvolt.github.io/_pages/cv.md

 ## Profile

-Computational biologist and machine learning scientist developing mathematically principled models of complex biological systems.
-My research combines mechanistic and probabilistic modelling with modern machine learning to study cellular dynamics, gene regulation and lineage relationships from high-dimensional single-cell and perturbational data.
-Experienced in developing generative, dynamical and Bayesian modelling frameworks from first principles, with strong foundations in stochastic processes, causal inference and representation learning.
-I work closely with experimental scientists to translate biological questions into computational models and hypothesis-driven research programmes.
+Computational biologist and machine learning scientist developing predictive models of complex cellular systems from high-dimensional biological data.
+My research lies at the intersection of modern machine learning and computational biology, spanning generative and representation learning, single-cell biology, dynamical modelling, and probabilistic approaches.
+I am particularly interested in cellular dynamics, gene regulation and perturbation response, and in how biological structure and experimental design can provide useful inductive biases for ML models.
+I work closely with experimental scientists to translate biological questions into computational models and testable hypotheses.

 ## Core Expertise